-A good place to start is developing a series of questions for your COVID-19 form.
-It will probably be best to word the questions so the ‘bad’ response to any question is always the same.
-We take this and start building our online form with MS Forms.
+An excellent place to start is to develop a series of questions for your COVID-19 form.
+It will probably be best to word the questions, so the ‘bad’ response to any question is always the same.
+So we take this and start building our online form with MS Forms.

-From here, we needed to store all the submissions.
-We move onto SharePoint to create a SharePoint List.
-We made a column for each possible answer to the questions from your MS Form.
-I recommend making the columns one-word names as it will be easier to code later.
+Next, you need to store the submissions, and for this, we chose to use a SharePoint List.
+Create a column for each possible answer to the questions from your Microsoft Form.
+We recommend making the columns one-word names as it will be easier to code later.

-We then point each of the objects to where we want it to go then add some logic.
-I will glaze over the details, as this is just a high-level overview.
-If you used the simplified variables, they will popup from a list to use.
+We then point each of the objects where we want it to go then add some logic.
+For example, if you used the simplified variables (standard answers for negative and positive responses), they would pop up from a list for you to use here.

-If you have it sending email on specific criteria, you should start seeing that as well.
+If you chose to send emails on specific criteria, you would now see that as well.

-From here, you can take the data and run reports at night of who didn’t fill out the form from your staff or the number of people that said ‘No’ to a particular answer.
-To get started you can follow my colleagues post about another tool ‘PowerBI’.
+From here, you can take the data and run reports after business hours on which employees did not fill out the form or the number of people that said ‘No’ to a particular answer.
+To get started with reporting in PowerBI, check out our blog What is PowerBI?.

-After seeing how quickly we could post their form, the customer wanted to get more data and automate more of this process.
-Here are some of the additional requirements that we were able to accomplish with these tools:
+After seeing how quickly we could post their form, the customer wanted to get more data and automate this process even more.
+We also accomplished the following with these tools:

 We are here to help if you are interested in automating your business processes or need your own COVID-19 screening form.